D-Link Router No-NAT Guide

 Please note that to establish a No-NAT connection you must have connected the router via NAT first.

 Most routers use NAT as the means to share one IP address among many computers.
-NAT also provides a natural firewall that will protect the computers behind it from access by unauthorized users.
+NAT also provides a natural firewall that will protect the computers behind it from access by unauthorised users.
 If you are looking to give each individual piece of equipment on your connection it's own IP address, or wish to run a private mail server, you will be required to disable this function giving you a No-NAT firewalled connection.

 Please note that No-NAT is a relatively complex product to set up, and unless you are experienced with networking, it is recommended that you stay with a standard NAT connection.
 Please also note that once you have switched a machine to a No-NAT connection, it will no longer be protected by the NAT firewall built into routers, and it is imperative that you employ a firewall to protect any machines that you use in such a way.